0xJoeMamaxd/Blog/docs/livepeer.md

     totalStake
 );
 ```
+Params:

-delegatorFees: In this case it is close to 100% of the rewards bonded from the redeem ticket
+- delegatorFees =>  In this case it is close to 100% of the rewards bonded from the redeem ticket

-activeCumulativeRewards: This value comes from t.cumulativeRewards and increases in the updateTranscoderWithRewards function.
+- activeCumulativeRewards => This value comes from t.cumulativeRewards and increases in the updateTranscoderWithRewards function.

-totalStake: Represents the total stake in the earnings pool, which must also increase by at least the same amount as activeCumulativeRewards.
+- totalStake => Represents the total stake in the earnings pool, which must also increase by at least the same amount as activeCumulativeRewards.
 This is because the cumulative rewards of a transcoder are considered bonded stake.

 ### POC